 There are two reasons why dead-letter topics and exponential backoff delay retry policies do not work with Dataflow.

-Second, Dataflow may acknowledge messages before the pipeline fully processes the data.
-Specifically, Dataflow acknowledges messages after they have been successfully processed by the first fused stage (and side-effects of that processing have been written to persistent storage).
-If the pipeline has multiple fused stages, and there are failures at any point after the first stage, the messages will already have been acknowledged.
+Second, Dataflow might acknowledge messages before the pipeline fully processes the data.
+Specifically, Dataflow acknowledges messages after they are successfully processed by the first fused stage and side-effects of that processing have been written to persistent storage.
+If the pipeline has multiple fused stages and failures occur at any point after the first stage, the messages are already acknowledged.

 Because Dataflow has its own exactly-once processing, using Pub/Sub exactly-once delivery with Dataflow is not recommended.
 Enabling Pub/Sub exactly-once delivery reduces pipeline performance, because it limits the messages available for parallel processing.

 Upcoming migration from Synchronous Pull to Streaming Pull (Streaming Engine only)